SmarterApp/RDW_Documentation/docs/Runbook.md

 The memory allocation is controlled by a few settings:
 * Heap size.
 This tells java how much memory to give the application.
 Every application has a default value but that may not be optimal for a specific environment.
 This is controlled by setting an environment variable recognized by the docker command, `MAX_HEAP_SIZE`, which should look like the java setting, e.g. `-Xmx500m`.
 * Container memory request/limit.
 This tells the orchestration framework how much memory to allow a pod.
 The framework will typically stop a pod that blows through that limit so it is important to coordinate this value with the heap size.
 A rule of thumb is to make the container limit a bit larger than the sum of the off-heap and max heap size.
-Obviously, if the framework is killing containers due to memory limits, this values should be increased.
+Obviously, if the framework is killing containers due to memory limits, this value should be increased.
 * Java options.
 It is not recommended to use this except in extraordinary circumstances, but the docker image command recognizes the environment variable `JAVA_OPTS` and will add it to the java command line when starting the application.

 Together, these can be used to fine-tune memory utilization.
 As an example the following (contrived) snippet gives an application extra startup memory (initial heap size), larger max heap size, and more container memory: